 The Swancreek Water District purchases its drinking water from Fulton County.
 Fulton County receives its water from the City of Toledo.
 The City of Toledo draws its water from Lake Eire.
 Water is then treated at Toledo's water treatment plant.
 From there it is distributed to the customers through a piping network.
-The Swancreek Water District receives the finished water via 12-inch main at Rd 5 and F, where it is metered and redistributed throughout the Swancreek Water District.
+The Swancreek Water District receives the finished water via 12 and 8 inch water mains at Rd 1-2 and 2, where it is metered and redistributed throughout the Swancreek Water District.
 In an effort to maintain and supply the customers with the safest possible product, the Swancreek Water District conducts daily monitoring of the disinfectant levels in the water at a representative location.